YikunLi9/YikunLi9.github.io/_pages/cv.md

 Education
 ======
 * BEng in Internet of Things Engineering with Contemporary Entrepreneurialism, Xi'an Jiaotong-Liverpool University, 2019
 * Msc. in Connected Environments, University College London, 2023
+* Ph.D. in Robotics, University of Liverpool, 2025

 Work experience
 ======